ECCC-CDAS/RClimDex/README.rst

 Contact Us
 ----------

 * I am Rodney Chan of `Climate Data and Analysis Section`_, Environment and Climate Change Canada and the current maintainer of RClimDex.
-You can contact me at rodney.chan@canada.ca
+You can contact me at rodney.chan@ec.gc.ca

 .. _Climate Data and Analysis Section: https://github.com/ECCC-CDAS